 In order to promote Eye Health, we’ve compiled a list of ways to protect your vision and upkeep healthy vision.

 - Schedule and get regular dilated eye exams.

 - Beware of your family’s eye health history, to determine if anyone has been diagnosed with an eye disease/condition, as some can be hereditary.

 - Wear UV protection eyewear when outdoors.

 - Wash your hands before touching your eyes or removing contact lenses.

 Vision health not only benefits your eyes, but it also benefits your overall health.
 People who have poor vision health are more likely to have diabetes, poor hearing, high blood pressure, lower back pain, and strokes, as well as having a higher chance of falling or injury.
-That’s why it’s important to get an annual comprehensive dilate eye exam.
+That’s why it’s important to get an annual dilated eye exam.